drunderscore/GTA-Research/Mission-Fail-Retry-Research.md

 # Mission Failing and Retrying in GTA V

-Some research on mission failing\retrying (MF from now on).
+Some research on mission failing (MF from now on), retrying and checkpoints (cp).

 ## Scripts Responsible for MF